ildarmgt/BitcoinNameSystem/README.md

 ## Why not layer 2?

 * Domains and forwards are the one usecase that specifically does greatly benefit from persistent and easily accessible data.
-It might also be used for simplifying LN addresses or invoices, with possible ipfs step for better cost efficiency.
+It might, however, be used for simplifying LN addresses or invoices, optionally even linking to ipfs if cheaper data needed.

-## Privacy ideas

-* No clear way to tell which domain user is using BNS

-* Search only easy in one direction: from alias to forwarding information, especially with long aliases.

-* Stealth address implementation (using slightly modified BIP47 principles for more entropy, single tx implementation, and no notification traceability to recepient nor to possibly public forwarding information)
+## How is it different?

+I am not aware of any other solutions without compromises that are pure Bitcoin based.
+It works through derivation entirely from always available public [replicated](http://luke.dashjr.org/programs/bitcoin/files/charts/services.html) Bitcoin blockchain data.
+There's no specialized indexing service needed (or possible) to scan every transaction with embedded messages to derive specific domain's state, only a small domain-unique subset of transactions are relevant using generic indexing of addresses already available in probably all standard Bitcoin node and explorer implementations.

 ## Donations